What is GitHub Actions?

 Now that we have a workflow to build an APK and upload the artifacts, let's update the configuration to create a tagged release in the repository.
 To achieve this, we need to add a new event to trigger on tags, add a new dependent job release, add two new actions to Download Artifact (actions/download-artifact) and Release Action (ncipollo/release-action).

-Let's break down the new changes.
+Let's break down the steps

-• Event to trigger on every push to tags that matches the given format (Semantic Versioning format).
+Event to trigger on every push to tags that matches the format (Semantic Versioning format).
 For example, v0.1.0, v1.0.0, v1.0.0-alpha

 on: